realworldocaml/book/en/files-modules-and-programs.md

 module, which provides utility functions for interacting with association lists, _i.e._, lists of key/value pairs.
-In particular, we use the function `List.Assoc.find`, which looks up a key in an association list, and `List.add`, which adds a new binding to an association list, as shown below.
+In particular, we use the function `List.Assoc.find`, which looks up a key in an association list, and `List.Assoc.add`, which adds a new binding to an association list, as shown below.

 ```frag